 While generic extraction patterns perform well in the baseline KNOWITALL system, many of the best extraction rules for a domain do not match a generic pattern.
 For example, "the film <film> starring" and "headquartered in <city>" are rules with high precision and high coverage for the classes Film and City.
 Arming KNOWITALL with a set of such domain-specific rules can significantly increase the number of sentences from which it can extract facts.
 This section describes our method for learning domain-specific rules.
-As shown in Figure 12, we introduce the insight that Pattern Learning (PL) can be used to increase both coverage (by learning extractors) and accuracy (by learning discriminators).
+As shown in Figure 13, we introduce the insight that Pattern Learning (PL) can be used to increase both coverage (by learning extractors) and accuracy (by learning discriminators).
 We quantify the efficacy of this approach via experiments on multiple classes, and describe design decisions that enhance the performance of Pattern Learning over the Web.
-Finally, we introduce a theoretical model of discriminator ordering and selection and show that, while the general problem is NP-hard, ordering discriminators by Marginal Utility (MU) is optimal in important special cases.
-As suggested by the theory, MU is shown to be effective at increasing accuracy in practice.

-Figure 12: The patterns that PL produces can be used as both extractors and discriminators.
+Figure 13: The patterns that PL produces can be used as both extractors and discriminators.